turbot/guardrails-docs/docs/getting-started/getting-started-aws/review-account-wide/index.md

 ## Step 2: Filter on bucket versioning controls

-Your first testing bucket is in **Ok** (green) state, meaning it is compliant with the policy.
-Other buckets in the account, with versioning disabled, are red: not compliant.
+Your first test bucket is in the **OK** (green) state: it complies with the policy.
+Other buckets in the account with versioning disabled will show in the **Alarm** state (red): not compliant.

 <p><img alt="search-type-filter" src="/images/docs/guardrails/getting-started/getting-started-aws/review-account-wide/filter-applied.png"/></p>

 ## Step 3: Create test s3 buckets

 Return to the AWS console and (as you did in the **Observe Resource Activity** guide) create 3 new buckets without versioning enabled.
-For the example, we will create the following new buckets to sit along side our first test bucket:
+For the example, we will create the following new buckets:

 - bucket-example-02
 - bucket-example-03
 - bucket-example-04

-Keeping the naming similar and consistent will allow us easily filter and see all buckets at the same time for the purpose of the guide.
+Keep your names similar and consistent so you can easily filter and see all your test buckets together.

 ## Step 4: View newly created buckets

-As you create the new buckets, Guardrails detects them and evaluates their configuration vs your policies.
+As you create the new buckets, Guardrails detects them and evaluates their configuration relative to your policies.
 By changing our search string we can see all buckets at the same time.

 <p><img alt="search-type-filter" src="/images/docs/guardrails/getting-started/getting-started-aws/review-account-wide/new-buckets-in-alarm.png"/></p>

-The new buckets are in **Alarm** state, because bucket versioning is not enabled.
+The new buckets are in the **Alarm** state because bucket versioning is not enabled.
+The current policy requires all buckets to have versioing enabled.

 ## Step 5: Review

-In this guide you created three new S3 buckets and observed how the policy pack added at the account level evaluates their governance status.
+In this guide you created three new S3 buckets and observed how the Policy Pack added at the account level evaluates their governance status.

 ## Next Steps